edgeimpulse/workshop-advantech-jetson-nano/README.md

 ### Validate your model

 To validate your model, navigate to the `Model Testing` view, and click on `Classify all`.
-It will run the inference on the *Test Dataset* where the images has been kept apart and not used during the training.
+It will run the inference on the *Test Dataset* where the images have been kept apart and not used during the training.

 ![studio-validate-model](assets/studio-validate-model.png)